swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

    # static-string-literal #
 ```

-Adding a pound signs *changes the string literal delimiter* allowing you to "cook" a string and include unescaped double quotes:
+Any instance of the delimiter which is not followed by the appropriate number of pound signs is treated as literal string contents, rather than as the end of the string literal.
+That is, the leading pound signs *change the string's delimiter* from `"` to `"#` (or `"##`', etc.).
+A plain `"` without pound signs after it is just a double-quote character inside the string.

 ```
 #"She said, "This is dialog!""#